Rise-Vision/common-template/README.md

 - **rise-local-messaging-connection**: Sent to the window object when Local Messaging connection status has changed.
 It provides an argument with a nested property *detail.isConnected* that indicates if connection to Local Messaging was successful or not.
 This event may be sent multiple times depending on the status of the connection.

 ### Template Uptime
-RisePlayerConfiguration.ContentUptime reports Template Uptime erros in case of any of the following conditions:
+RisePlayerConfiguration.ContentUptime reports Template Uptime errors in case of any of the following conditions:

  - When one or more Components are not responding to uptime requests;
  - When one or more Components are reporting uptime error;